TappingWater/ExternalSortingBinaryData/README.md

 The algorithm then utilizes a multi way merge to combine the runs into a single sorted file.
 This creates a sorted output for binary data.

 # Invocation
-java Externalsort <record file name>
+java Externalsort "name of input file".